codingMustache/codingMustache/README.md

 ## Joke of the Day

-Me and my mates are in a band called Duvet.
-We're a cover band.
+What’s the advantage of living in Switzerland?
+Well, the flag is a big plus.

 ## Daily Trivia

-Unix Time is defined as the number of seconds that have elapsed since when?
+Approximately how many Apple I personal computers were created?
- 1. Midnight on the creator of Unix&#039;s birthday
+ 1. 500
- 2. Midnight, July 4, 1980
+ 2. 100
- 3. Midnight, July 4, 1976
+ 3. 1000
- 4. Midnight, January 1, 1970
+ 4. 200

 <details>
   <summary>Answer</summary>
-  Midnight, January 1, 1970
+  200
 </details>

 ## Home Server Up-Time

-Its been **16 days** since this server shutdown
+Its been **17 days** since this server shutdown